cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/odroid-m1.md

 The `running 1 parallel copy of tests` version resulated in a `System Benchmarks Index Score` of `467.5`.
 Just as a comparison, on the
 [netcup](https://www.netcup.de/vserver/vps.php) VPS for 2.99 € per month I get a value of `647.3`, so a factor of 1.38 better.

+> **2022-07-22 Addendum**: I've now run the benchmark also on one of my old Raspberry Pi 3 Model B, where the `running 1 parallel copy of tests` version
+> resulated in a `System Benchmarks Index Score` of `256.1`.
+Even the `running 4 parallel copies of tests` resulted only in `437.9`.

 ## Summary

 All in all I have mixed feelings about the device.
 It looks nice, consumes little power[^power] and has a nice boot process with the `Petitboot`